 “Marianopolis welcomes students from all cultures, faiths and social and economic backgrounds…” Those words are taken from the College’s Mission.
-For students and families who are considering Marianopolis, it means that the tuition that the College charges is offset for one in five students by several types of financial support.Scholarships Tuition
+For students and families who are considering Marianopolis, it means that the tuition that the College charges may be offset by several types of financial aid.

 What Help Does the Government Provide?

 The Quebec Government Student Loans and Bursaries Program (Aide financière aux études or AFE) gives interest-free loans based on need, not academic performance, for the duration of full-time studies.
 It also gives gifts of money, called bursaries; to qualify, a student must have already been awarded the maximum loan.
 Students should apply as early as the end of May or a minimum of four to six weeks before the start of classes.
 The AFE’s assistance assessment simulator gives an approximate idea of how much of a loan they can expect.